Classification Searching with Keywords

 Let's say we want to find patents related to location-based monitoring and messaging.
 The invention in question uses the cellular network or other networks (e.g., GPS), to find your location and compare it to a map, as well as a set of your personal preferences located on some server.
 The method then notifies you of sales and promotions within a 5 minute walk or drive from your current location.
 The invention has to know if you are walking or driving based on the average speed you are moving.
 A five minute drive could translate into an hour walk, and who wants to walk an hour to save 25 cents on a Starbucks coffee (OK, you're never more than a 5 minute walk from a Starbucks.
 Bad example, but you get the point.)
 So that is the basic invention.

 First, I am going to pick a few terms that I think could possibly identify patents similar to what I am searching for.
 I don't have to be perfect because you can quickly iterate if you miss.
-I'll try this:
+I'll try the full text for this:

-"mobile device" AND (location NEAR3 monitoring) AND drive AND walk AND promotion
+FT:("mobile device" AND (location NEAR3 monitoring) AND drive AND walk AND promotion)

 Notice I used a proximity search for the terms (location NEAR3 monitoring).
 This just says that "location" and "monitoring" need to be within three terms of each other in any order (ADJ in place of NEAR will specify the order the terms have to be in).
 I just intuited that there would be many variants and modifiers of this idea.
 All terms are required in this example (since I used the AND operator each time).

-AcclaimIP returned 912 results.
+AcclaimIP returned 349 results without any other filters.
 I was hoping for a few more, but this might work.
-Scanning the class titles and hierarchy I found H04W4/02 which looks pretty close, and G06Q30/0261 which seems like it's also in the same wheelhouse as my invention.
-I do note that in the figure above, the query window is obfuscated, but I ran the query above (the ""mobile device" AND (location NEAR3 monitoring) AND drive AND walk AND promotion" query).
+Scanning the class titles and hierarchy I found H04W4/02 which looks pretty close, and G06Q30/0629 which seems like it's also in the same wheelhouse as my invention.
+I do note that in the figure above, the query window is obfuscated, but I ran the query above.

 The likelihood that my technology will perfectly fit my guessed keywords is low (remember the vagaries of human language).
 So I am going to do two things...